FrancisIGP/FrancisIGP/README.md

 What motivates me to continue learning **Information Technology** is the desire to comprehend technology administration, configuration, operation, etc., and possibly contribute to our world as a result of the ever-growing advancement of technology throughout the years.
 With the ability to gain a thorough understanding of technologies during my early years, I will be able to assist and inspire my future colleagues and build a successful career.

 I am passionate about **sports, fitness, writing, technology, and video games**.
-These are the activities that keep me entertained and rekindle my enthusiasm, which helps me stay motivated to acquire new knowledge on a continual basis!
+These are the activities that keep me entertained and rekindle my enthusiasm, which helps me stay motivated to learn new things on a continual basis!

 I'm looking forward to meeting and collaborating with others who share my interests.